2010 United States House of Representatives elections in Mississippi: District 3

 In 2010 the 3rd district included Meridian, Pearl and parts of Jackson.
-The district's population was 62 percent white and 34 percent black (see Race and ethnicity in the United States Census); 81 percent were high school graduates and 23 percent had received a bachelor's degree or higher.
+The district's population was 62 percent white and 34 percent black (see Race and ethnicity in the United States census); 81 percent were high school graduates and 23 percent had received a bachelor's degree or higher.
 Its median income was $38,777.
 In the 2008 presidential election the district gave 61 percent of its vote to Republican nominee John McCain and 39 percent to Democratic nominee Barack Obama.

 Republican Gregg Harper, who was first elected in 2008, was the incumbent.
 In 2008 Harper received 63 percent of the vote.
 In 2010 the Democratic nominee was Joel Gill, the mayor of Pickens.
 James D. Jackson, a sociology professor; and Shawn O'Hara, a frequent candidate for office, also sought the Democratic nomination.
 O'Hara's sister, Tracella Lou O'Hara Hill, also ran as the Reform Party nominee.

 Harper raised $715,014 and spent $688,959.
-Prior to the election FiveThirtyEight's forecast gave Harper a 100 percent chance of winning, and projected that he would receive 70 percent of the vote to Gill's 28 percent.
+Prior to the election FiveThirtyEights forecast gave Harper a 100 percent chance of winning, and projected that he would receive 70 percent of the vote to Gill's 28 percent.
 On election day Harper was re-elected with 68 percent of the vote to Gill's 31 percent.
 Gill unsuccessfully ran for Mississippi Agriculture Commissioner in 2011, and died in a car accident in October 2012.
 Harper was again re-elected in 2012 and 2014.